CPF-CADT/File-and-Directory-Management-Program/README.md

 This feature counts and displays the total number of files in a specified directory.
 It does not include sub-directories.

 ### 4. Display Disk Usage
 The script will show the disk usage (in bytes, kilobytes, megabytes) of a specified directory.
-It helps you track how much space the directory and its contents are using on the disk.
+It helps you track how much space the partitionn and its contents are using on the disk.

-You will need to enter the directory for which you want to check disk usage.
-The output will display the total disk space used by the directory and its files.

 ### 5. Search for a File by Name or Extension
 The program allows you to search for a specific file by its name or extension in a given directory.
 You will input: